kevtran2/puzzlepokerweb/PuzzlePoker/README.md

 We hope to have the site hosted publicly in a couple weeks once the MVP is complete.

-# Features we want to add: Learn more about our progress and plans
+# Features coming to PuzzlePoker: Learn more about our progress and plans

-TODO:
-- add correct answer count
+- Add correct answer count
-- add info/vocab button with initial tutorial pop-up
+- Add info/vocab button with initial tutorial pop-up
-- add more puzzle problems
+- Add more puzzle problems
-- add login for progress saving
+- Add login for progress saving
-- add ask AI(maybe limit tokens, make paid users to have access to AI coach)
+- Add ask AI(maybe limit tokens, make paid users to have access to AI coach)
-- add reference to GTO play. how does the suggested answer differ from what is GTO optimal?
+- Add reference to GTO play.
+How does the suggested answer differ from what is GTO optimal?
 What type of exploit is it going for?
+Utilize LLMs to explain what is going on.
-- add past pros moves problem set
+- Add past pros moves problem set
-- users have money for games, earn money by logging in daily, can lose and be unable to play, richest player leaderboard
+- Users have money for games, earn money by logging in daily, can lose and be unable to play, richest player leaderboard

-The following is a list of poker terms that may need to be added to the site for users to view to define terminology they may not be familiar with.
+# The following is a list of poker terms that may need to be added to the site for users to view to define terminology they may not be familiar with.

-Poker Terms:
--In poker, "stab" refers to making a bet or continuation bet (c-bet) on the flop after having raised preflop, especially when it's a bet designed to take down the pot uncontested, rather than a bet made for value.
+- Stab: In poker, "stab" refers to making a bet or continuation bet (c-bet) on the flop after having raised preflop, especially when it's a bet designed to take down the pot uncontested, rather than a bet made for value.
 It often implies a semi-bluff or bluff, aiming to capitalize on opponents' perceived weakness or lack of interest in the pot.
--
+- Fish: a player who is weak
+- Reg: a regular, often meaning this player is experience playing poker